Together for a brighter future

 Opportunities abound — whether serving as a tutor in a public library, reading with a child, or helping to maintain a playground at a local park —you have many ways to connect.

-Summer time could be challenging for some kids in low income communities.
 Join the San Jose library to change the narrative so that all kids can thrive:

 Find Opportunities in San Jose

 Find hundreds of stipended and volunteer opportunities — perfect for adults 50+ and focused on helping kids thrive — in San Jose through our partnership with VolunteerMatch.View All Opportunities

 The Bay Area Tutoring Association is a dynamic academic support and enrichment 501c(3) organization designed to complement our education system.
 We are a collective of educators, tutors, parents, students, community members, grass roots organizations and business leaders with a shared desire to invest in the future prosperity of the San Francisco Bay Area through the facilitation of student academic development, parent empowerment, and high quality extended learning program.

 Citizen Schools equips young people with the skills, access, and beliefs they need to thrive as students and succeed as adults in the modern world.
 We envision a world in which schools, companies and families partner to provide students with a set of real world learning experiences that set them on a path to college and career success.

 Somewhere in Bay Area, a child impacted by chronic illness is hoping to learn the skills that YOU have to offer.
 With just 1 hour a week, for 8 weeks, YOU can make a difference in

 that student’s life by coaching them in an art or athletic activity of your choice.
 All matches are made in a 1-on-1 or group setting, and are tailored to fit your background as a volunteer, according to your activity interests, location, and time

 By harnessing the power of service and sports, Coaching Corps recruits, trains and

 supports thousands of volunteers who create opportunities for kids to